couchbaselabs/docs-ng/content/couchbase-query-language-0.1/language-reference.markdown

             "name": "ian"
         }

-    This tell us that out of all of the contacts only 'ian' has children who are both over the age 10.
+    This tells us that out of all of the contacts only 'ian' has children who are both over the age 10.

 - `LIKE` will return contacts are similar to a given string.
 For example, to get all contacts with an email ending with '@yahoo':